Motoko Fujishiro Huthwaite (1927-2020)

 Motoko Fujishiro was born in Boston, Massachusetts on August 24, 1927 to Japanese citizens.
 Her father, Shinji Fujishiro, a college graduate, came to the United States to study at Harvard University’s School of Dental Medicine.
 Soon after earning his DMD, he returned to Harvard as Instructor in Orthodontic Technique.
 Subsequently, Motoko Fujishiro’s early life was spent among the dynamic cultural milieu of Boston academia.
 She and her mother, Yasuko Fujishiro, would often take walks along the paths of Harvard Yard and sit on the steps of Widener Library.
 The family was soon befriended by Langdon Warner, the legendary scholar of Asian art and future Monuments Man in Japan following the end of World War II.
 The Fujishiro household became the center of the Japanese community in Cambridge, Massachusetts.
 Japanese students, professors, and scholars from the many universities surrounding Boston would flock to parties expertly hosted by Motoko’s mother.

 The bombing of Pearl Harbor by the Japanese on December 7, 1941 heralded a new era for the Japanese community in Boston.
 As a cloud of suspicion followed Japanese nationals, stores began to refuse service to Motoko’s mother while her father began to lose patients at his dental practice.
 After an official invitation from the U.S. government, the Fujishiro family decided the time had come to seek refuge in Japan.
 On June 18, 1942, Motoko, her mother, and her younger brother Katakazu departed the United States aboard M.S.
 Gripsholm.
-Her father, who had remained in Boston to manage his dental practice, was arrested by the FBI and sent to East Immigration Jail and later shipped to a U.S. internment camp.
+Her father, who had remained in Boston to manage his dental practice, was arrested by the FBI and sent to East Immigration Jail and later shipped to a U.S. internment camp in Montana.
 In September 1943, however, through the efforts of Mrs. Fujishiro and the International Red Cross, he gained passage on the second and final exchange ship to be reunited with his family in Japan.

 Motoko Fujishiro arrived in Tokyo, Japan in August 1942 and attended the international division of the Sacred Heart Convent School.
 She survived the terror of a long succession of Allied bombings on Tokyo, in which she saw the house of one of her classmates burned to the ground, and saw food supplies become scarcer by the day.
 School days soon transitioned into assisting local farmers in the rice fields or peeling mica in a crowded factory.
 As the war worsened, the school principal arranged for the mica to be brought into the school, where the students peeled mica instead of studying.